-This lack of power in original studies might explain the null findings in some follow-up, high-powered conceptual and direct replications (Blanken et al., 2014; Giurge et al., 2021; Urban et al., 2019).
+The lack of power in original studies might explain the null findings in some follow-up, high-powered conceptual and direct replications (Blanken et al., 2014; Giurge et al., 2021; Urban et al., 2019).
 Contrary to moral licensing and results from Sachdeva et al. (2009), Blanken et al. (2014) found no evidence that writing positively about oneself makes participants donate more to charities than writing neutrally.
 Contrary to Mazar and Zhong (2010), with both conceptual and very close replications, Urban et al. (2019) reported that participants were not more likely to cheat after consuming green products—essentially act pro-environmentally.
-Effron et al. (2009) reported that participants who had the chance to endorse Barack Obama—the first African-American U.S. president—favored a White job applicant subsequently.
+Effron et al. (2009) reported that participants who had the chance to endorse Barack Obama—the first African American U.S. president—favored a White job applicant subsequently.
 Giurge et al. (2021), however, failed to find evidence that endorsing a female Democrat against male candidates would make Democrat participants favor males over females for a stereotypically masculine job.
-Concurring with the authors of existing meta-analyses on moral licensing (Blanken et al., 2015; Kuper & Bott, 2019; Rotella et al., 2022), we believe that this literature would benefit from more highly powered direct replications of previous studies to obtain more accurate effect size estimates and also to potentially verify conclusions about the moderators of the effect.
+Concurring with the authors of existing meta-analyses on moral licensing (Blanken et al., 2015; Kuper & Bott, 2019; Rotella et al., 2022), we believe that this literature would benefit from more highly powered direct replications of previous studies to obtain more accurate effect size estimates and potentially also verify conclusions about the moderators of the effect.

 The replication target: Study 2 in Monin and Miller (2001)

 We chose to replicate Study 2 in Monin and Miller (2001) for two reasons.
-First, the article pioneered the study of moral licensing/credentials and has been highly impactful, with over 1,300 citations as of December 2022 per Google Scholar data.
+First, the article pioneered the study of moral licensing/credentials and has been highly impactful, with over 1,400 citations as of May 2023 per Google Scholar data.
 The high impact of the article makes the findings especially important to revisit and reassess (Coles et al., 2018; Isager, 2018).
-Second, despite its impact, not all studies in the article have been subjected to a replication; for those that were, there were notable differences between the replication’s and the original’s results.
+Second, despite its impact, not all studies in the article have been subjected to a replication; for those that were, there were notable differences between the replication and the original results.
 A previous large-scale multi-site collaboration attempted to replicate Study 1 in the article (Ebersole et al., 2016).
-In the original study, participants first had to indicate whether they found right or wrong five statements that were either blatantly sexist (e.g., “Most women are better off at home taking care of the children.”) in one condition or less so (e.g., “Some women are better off at home taking care of the children.”) in the other.
+In the original study, participants first had to indicate whether they found right or wrong five statements that were either blatantly sexist (e.g., “most women are better off at home taking care of the children.”) in one condition or less so (e.g., “some women are better off at home taking care of the children.”) in the other.
 According to Monin and Miller (2001), because participants in the former condition would disagree with more statements, they “would presumably feel that they had stronger credentials as non-sexists and be correspondingly more willing to voice a politically incorrect preference” (p.
 35).
 The results of the original study partially aligned with this prediction: male participants who read the blatantly sexist statements subsequently indicated stronger preferences for males for a job that requires male-typical characteristics (when confronted with the scenario described at the beginning of this article) than their counterparts who read the other version (d = 0.87); for female participants, the difference was negligible (d = 0.10).
 In contrast, the replication found similar moral credential effects across genders, but the effect size was much smaller (d = 0.14).
 This finding motivates examination of the replicability of the other findings in the original article.
 To our knowledge, there are no published pre-registered direct replications of Study 2 therein.
-Therefore, we chose that study as our replication target.
+Therefore, we chose Study 2 as our replication target.